bricktoast/bricktoast.github.io/dissertation email list.md

- I would like to invite all of you to attend my dissertation defense.
-At the defense, I will present for an hour on ET and AI.
-Afterward, you will have the opportunity to ask me any and all questions you can think of.
-The defense will be in person at UCLA and on Zoom!
-Ideally, it will end with a party.
+Join me for my dissertation defense on ET and AI!
+I’ll present my research for about an hour, followed by an open Q&A where you can ask anything you’d like.
+The defense will be held at UCLA and streamed on Zoom.
+Let’s celebrate together afterward (no matter how it goes!)

 Please leave your email address below so I can let you know when the time has come.